arogina/hotel-booking-asp.net/Software/info.md

-This is a folder that contains software files.
+This is the folder that contains software files.